devtut/generate/docs/python/getting-started-with-python-language.md

 <li>
 **Windows**
 If you're on Windows, the default command is `python`.
-If you receive a `&quot;'python' is not recognized&quot;` error, the most likely cause is that Python's location is not in your system's `PATH` environment variable.
+If you receive a `='python' is not recognized=` error, the most likely cause is that Python's location is not in your system's `PATH` environment variable.
 This can be accessed by right-clicking on 'My Computer' and selecting 'Properties' or by navigating to 'System' through 'Control Panel'.
 Click on 'Advanced system settings' and then 'Environment Variables...'.
 Edit the `PATH` variable to include the directory of your Python installation, as well as the Script folder (usually `C:\Python27;C:\Python27\Scripts`).
 This requires administrative privileges and may require a restart.
 When using multiple versions of Python on the same machine, a possible solution is to rename one of the `python.exe` files.
 For example, naming one version `python27.exe` would cause `python27` to become the Python command for that version.
 You can also use the Python Launcher for Windows, which is available through the installer and comes by default.
 It allows you to select the version of Python to run by using `py -[x.y]` instead of `python[x.y]`.
 You can use the latest version of Python 2 by running scripts with `py -2` and the latest version of Python 3 by running scripts with `py -3`.
 </li>